RSA chief faults NSA for security industry mistrust

-SAN FRANCISCO (Reuters) - The U.S. National Security Agency blurred its spying and cybersecurity missions, and that led to a broad collapse in trust between the private security industry, its customers and the government, the head of security pioneer RSA said on Tuesday.
+SAN FRANCISCO, Feb 25 (Reuters) - The U.S. National Security Agency blurred its spying and cybersecurity missions, and that led to a broad collapse in trust between the private security industry, its customers and the government, the head of security pioneer RSA said on Tuesday.

 RSA has come under criticism after a Reuters report in December revealed the company had secretly accepted a $10 million contract from the NSA to make a now-discredited cryptography system the default in software used by all manner of Internet and computer security programs.